Home - Bookapy Book Preview

 “Where do you live, Willi?”
 Frau Schmidt’s voice was gentle, encouraging me to answer her.

 I finished my mouthful.
-“About half a mile over there.”
+“About half a mile over that way.”
 I waved my arm towards the back fence.

 “And do you have any brothers and sisters?”